 - Hand Sanitizer – Recommended.

-- Sunglasses – Certainly recommended at high altitude and essential to prevent snow blindness if you are trekking in snow.
+- Sunglasses – Certainly recommended at high altitudes and essential to prevent snow blindness if you are trekking in snow.

 - Multi-Plug – Recommended for remote areas